-Dennis R. Durbin, MD, MSCE is a Pediatric Emergency Physician and Clinical Epidemiologist, as well as a Professor of Pediatrics and Epidemiology at The Children’s Hospital of Philadelphia (CHOP) and The University of Pennsylvania School of Medicine.
-An internationally recognized leader in pediatric trauma research, Dr. Durbin is the Scientific Director of the Center for Injury Research and Prevention at CHOP.
+Dennis R. Durbin, MD, MSCE is Director of the Office of Clinical and Translational Research at The Children's Hospital of Philadelphia (CHOP) Research Institute, a Pediatric Emergency Physician and Clinical Epidemiologist, and a Professor of Pediatrics at CHOP and The University of Pennsylvania School of Medicine.
+An internationally recognized leader in pediatric trauma research, Dr. Durbin served as Co-Scientific Director of the Center for Injury Research and Prevention at CHOP for 17 years.

 Dr. Durbin’s research interests are in the area of pediatric injury epidemiology, with particular emphasis on the prevention of motor vehicle occupant injuries to children and the prevention of teen driver crashes.
 He has received both federal and industry support for his research.
 He served as the co-principal investigator of Partners for Child Passenger Safety (PCPS), a joint effort between CHOP and State Farm Insurance Companies® that resulted in the world’s largest child-focused motor vehicle crash surveillance system, as well as co-principal investigator of the Crash Injury Research and Engineering Network Center at CHOP.